It is time to get very friendly with your sewing machine–your new best friend forever (BFF).

 Free Arm (22)

-Remove accessory box to access the free arm.
-This will allow you to sew armholes, sleeves, hems, and other circles.
+Remove the flat bed attachment (20) to access the free arm.
+This will allow you to sew armholes, sleeves, and hems (closed circles).

 Automatic Needle Threader (23)

-This is a nice feature available on some machines, especially if you are older and/or have poor eyesight.
+This is a nice feature, especially if you are older and/or have poor eyesight, available on most modern machines.
+Click HERE to learn how to use this feature!

 Feed Dogs (24)

 If you look closely right below the presser foot, you will see tiny little feet.
-These are your feed dogs.
+This is your feed dogs.
 They move your fabric through your machine and regulate how much fabric is “fed” with each stitch.
+Click HERE to learn all about stitch length!

 Anyhoo, there you have it: a list of the most important parts of your sewing machine and what they do.